 Budgeting: Holiday Budgeting Center

-It's the time of year for gift giving, entertaining, holiday parties, and for many–overspending and financial stress.
-This year, enjoy the season without letting holiday spending get the better of you; the tips and tools below will help.
-Setting a realistic holiday budget and making sure to stick to it is the first step to enjoying a more affordable and less stressful season.
-Here are a few ways to handle gift giving and celebrations without breaking the bank:
+It's the time of year for giving gifts, entertaining, hosting holiday parties – and for many, overspending and financial stress.
+Setting a realistic holiday budget and making sure to stick to it are the first steps to a more affordable and less stressful season.
+Use the tips and tools below to enjoy the season without letting holiday spending get the better of you.

 1. Set Your Budget